-

 “I am thrilled to have been given the opportunity to be vicar of Greatham, Empshott and Hawkley with Priors Dean and can’t wait to get to know the communities.
 I strongly believe that the parish church should be outward looking and invitational and am prayerfully looking forward to helping the parishes to build on all that they are already doing to share God’s love.”

 Richard’s predecessor, Canon Peter Sutton, retired as vicar of Greatham, Empshott and Hawkley with Priors Dean on April 30.
-Richard will be licensed on September 25.
+Richard will be licensed on September 25 at Hawkley church.